IsaacFletcher/Room/WalkThrough-Drawer/Hospital/README.md

 Navigating to the C:\ directory we see that there is a folder named xampp.

 Xammp is a bundle for hosting a web server with sql,apache etc. servers.
 In that directory there is the htdocs directory that contains the Roundcube source.
-Doing acl on it we see that our user has write permission.
+Doing icacls on it we see that our user has write permission.
 We write a webshell and browse to it from the port 443.

 ## Step 7-2: Metasploit & Keylogger